LionsPhil/prometheus-enviro-sensors/README.md

 There is absolutely no guarantee I'll ever get to any of this.
 It's an idea dumping ground.
 Pull requests welcome though.

-- There's humidity compensation to apply to the SGP30 too; see [section 3.16 of the driver integration guide](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9_Gas_Sensors/Sensirion_Gas_Sensors_SGP30_Driver-Integration-Guide_SW_I2C.pdf).
-This *isn't* in Pimoroni's library, but looks easy enough to add, and the BME280 can measure the values needed.
 - Support more of the environmental sensors, like the relevant EnviroHat ones.
   - [LTR-559](https://shop.pimoroni.com/products/ltr-559-light-proximity-sensor-breakout) (light, proximity)
   - [MICS6814](https://shop.pimoroni.com/products/mics6814-gas-sensor-breakout) (CO, NO2, NH3)